An inverse spectral problem for a fractional Schr\"odinger operator: Introduction

-.1cm This is a wide literature devoted to inverse spectral problems for Schr\"odinger operators and magnetic Schr\"odinger operators involving boundary spectral data.
+There is a wide literature devoted to inverse spectral problems for Schr\"odinger operators and magnetic Schr\"odinger operators involving boundary spectral data.
 We refer to the recent work \cite{BCDKS} and references therein.